-The "Function Generation" tab provides settings for what functionality to include in generated code.
-Options under "Generated Function Types" provide granular control of what functions to generate.
+This section provides users with the ability to define granular control of which functions to generate.
 The printing functions allow for various printing schemes to be generated, such as print-to-string and print-to-standard-output, and how the printed data should be formatted.

-The "Specify PDU Types" area provides options for telling ASN1C what productions to choose as PDUs.

-"Sample Program Generation" allows simple encoding and decoding programs, which demonstrate using the generated code, to be generated.
-The sample writer program can optionally encode randomly-generated test data.

-Depending on the target language selected, additional options may be shown here.
+Specify PDU Types This section provides users with the ability to define which productions to select as PDUs.
+Sample Program Generation This section provides users with the ability to define the generation of simple encoding and decoding programs, which demonstrate using the generated code.
+Additionally, the sample writer program can optionally encode randomly-generated test data.
+Language-specific Functions Depending on the target language selected, additional options may be displayed within this section of the Function Generation tab.

-C/C++ Generated Functions

-Generate Initialization Functions

-Generate Memory Free Functions

-Generate Named Bit Macros

 For C and C++, additional functions for memory management and macros for dealing with named bits in BIT STRINGs can be generated.
-Initialization functions are generated by default.
-They may be turned off in the window.
+Initialization functions are generated by default, but may be turned off.
+C/C++ Generated Functions Generate Initialization Functions Generate Memory Free Functions Generate Named Bit Macros

+For Java, get and set methods can be generated for members of generated classes.
+It is also possible to generate methods that can fetch certain types of metadata (for example, if an element is optional).
+A similar option exists for C#.